 (1) A resolution of a local government to prepare or adopt a local planning scheme must be in a form approved by the Commission.

-Note:
+Note for this subregulation:

 Section 72(1) of the Act provides for a local government to prepare a local planning scheme or to adopt a local planning scheme proposed by the owners of land in respect of which the local government might have prepared a scheme.